SkothaSec/project-mimir/README.md

 2.  **Apophenia Risk:** Random data clusters that mimic patterns (e.g., random high-port connections), tempting analysts to find false correlations.
 3.  **Abductive Reasoning Gaps:** Alerts with missing evidence (like a null Parent Process) that require the analyst to *infer* the cause rather than *deduce* it.

-Mimir uses **Google Vertex AI (Gemini Pro)** to act as a "Cognitive Firewall," analyzing incoming alerts for these risks and appending a "Cognitive Verdict" to the investigation record to guide the analyst's approach.
+Mimir uses **Google Vertex AI (Gemini Pro)** to analyze incoming alerts for these risks and appending a "Cognitive Verdict" to the investigation record to guide the analyst's approach.

 ### Built With